xperseguers/mfa_frontend/Documentation/Development/PSR14/DefineIssuerLayerEvent.rst

 DefineIssuerLayerEvent
 ======================

-This event lets you configure/override the issuer layer is defined.
+This event lets you configure/override the issuer layer.
 You could use it to show your extension's name when you use MFA for your own domain model.

 .. _development-psr14-defineissuerlayerevent-register: